Guardian Portal

 Guild spaces are not the place for politics or religion.

-Mature or sensitive topics may come up in an 18+ community, but they must be handled with awareness, restraint, and respect.
-Members are expected to know the difference between discussion and provocation.
+Mature or sensitive topics may come up in an 18+ community, but handle them with awareness and respect.
+Know the difference between discussion and provocation.

 5. Event Rule

-Discord may be used for event discussion, reminders, and coordination, but the official RSVP system for guild events is the in-game calendar.
+Discord can carry event discussion, reminders, and coordination, but the official RSVP system for guild events is the in-game calendar.

 6. Branding Standard